influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withUseSDKCreds(useSDKCreds)
 ```

-UseSDKCreds tells the driver to figure out credentials based on sdk defaults.
+"UseSDKCreds tells the driver to figure out credentials based on sdk defaults."

 ## obj s3.accessKeySecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn s3.accessKeySecret.withKey